Credit card match-ups: “Chase Sapphire Reserve vs. Amex Platinum”

 Which Is Better: Chase Sapphire Reserve or Amex Platinum?

 Okay, so we know these two cards are going head-to-head with one another, which brings us to the next logical question: Which one is better?!

 Well, that’s a great question, and one I can help answer with a side-by-side comparison of benefits.

-As alluded to earlier, the new version of Amex Platinum has a $550 annual fee, which is the biggest highlight.
-The other major change is a positive one – a $200 annual Uber credit.
+As alluded to earlier, the new version of Amex Platinum has a $695 annual fee, which is the biggest highlight.
+The other major change is a positive one – a $240 annual Digital Entertainment Credit.

-Specifically, American Express will put $15 in your Uber account each month, which can be used automatically every time you use Uber (so long as you add an Amex Platinum card as a payment option in the Uber app).
+It is automatically used every time you use Uber or Uber Eats (so long as you add an Amex Platinum card as a payment option in the Uber app).

 In December, you get a bonus $20 on top of the $15 monthly credit, making it an even $200 credit spread over 12 months.